-The proposed rule, if finalized, will remove the exemptions for sterile aerosol talc products and for metereddose atropine sulfate aerosol human drugs containing ODSs.
-The primary public health benefit from adoption of the proposed rule is to reduce the depletion of the ozone layer to decrease human exposure to ultraviolet radiation.
-The reduction in exposure to ultraviolet radiation because of the rule is likely to be too small to measure.
-The potential social costs of the proposed rule would occur if patient consumers or their health care insurers would have to pay more for otherwise comparable products and if the product manufacturers would have to safely destroy any remaining product inventories after the effective date of the rule.
-We estimate that the social cost of the proposed rule is likely to be significantly less than \$1 million but no more than the upper-bound estimate of the foregone annual profit of the company that manufactures the sterile aerosol talc or \$1 million.
+The direct final rule will remove the exemptions for sterile aerosol talc products and for metered-dose atropine sulfate aerosol human drugs containing ODSs.
+The primary public health benefit from adoption of the direct final rule is to reduce the depletion of the ozone layer to decrease human exposure to ultraviolet radiation.
+The reduction in exposure to ultraviolet radiation because of the direct rule is likely to be too small to measure.
+The potential social costs of the direct final rule would occur if patient consumers or their health care insurers would have to pay more for otherwise comparable products and if the product manufacturers would have to safely destroy any remaining product inventories after the effective date of the rule.
+We estimate that the social cost of the direct final rule is likely to be significantly less than \$1 million but no more than the upper bound estimate of the foregone annual profit of the company that manufactures the sterile aerosol talc or \$1 million.
 Because the metered-dose atropine sulfate aerosol is not currently in the market, there would be no social cost for removing its exemption from the ban.

 Imposing no new federal requirement is the baseline for a regulatory analysis.
-With no new regulation, there are no compliance costs or benefits to the proposed rule.
+With no new regulation, there are no compliance costs or benefits to the direct final rule.
 However, because sterile aerosol talc is no longer an essential use of ODSs, under the Clean Air Act, there is no longer a pathway for sterile aerosol talc products containing ODSs to remain on the market.

 IV.
-Regulatory Flexibility Analysis
+Final Regulatory Flexibility Analysis

-FDA has examined the economic implications of the proposed rule as required by the Regulatory Flexibility Act.
+FDA has examined the economic implications of the direct final rule as required by the Regulatory Flexibility Act.
 If a rule will have a significant economic impact on a substantial number of small entities, the Regulatory Flexibility Act requires Agencies to analyze regulatory options that would lessen the economic effect of the rule on small entities.
-We certify that the final rule will not have a significant economic impact on a substantial number of small entities.
-This analysis, together with other relevant sections of this document, serves as the proposed regulatory flexibility analysis, as required under the Regulatory Flexibility Act.
+We certify that the direct final rule will not have a significant economic impact on a substantial number of small entities.
+This analysis, together with other relevant sections of this document, serves as the final regulatory flexibility analysis, as required under the Regulatory Flexibility Act.